lukedeo/AGILEPack/README.md

 ```c++
 #include <Eigen/Dense>
 ```
-won't cause your compiler to yell at you, you should be able to build the whole shebang with.
+won't cause your compiler to yell at you, you should be able to build the whole shebang with

 ```
 make
 ```

-This will build a static library called `lib/libAGILEPack.a`, which you can then link against with
+This will build a static library called `lib/libAGILEPack.a`, which you can then link against to do sweet things like build Deep Learners.

+Let's say you